BenCaiello/PalmettoBUG/docs/source/WelcometoPalmettoBUG.rst

 To install PalmettoBUG in your environment.
 All dependencies should be automatically installed (via the pyproject.toml dependency manifest) by pip.

+.. admonition::Temporary Warning!

+   Palmettobug is not (yet) on PyPI, so the command above is aspirational and not true!
+Until PalmettoBUG is on PyPI you will have to download both PalmettoBUG and isoSegDenoise programs (from GitHub repositories) and install them in the same python 3.10 environment using pip's installation-from-a-folder-path capacity.

 There are many dependencies for the program, and the example data for PalmettoBUG is quite large so this installation will take some time, and